As a wise student once said, “If you are not willing to learn, no one can help you. If you are determined to learn, no one can stop you.”

 Games are won or lost after the first-round’s top-scoring countries are drafted, so research before and during your draft!

-You might have heard the phrase “if it bleeds it leads” about the news…unfortunately, that’s often true.
+You might have heard the phrase “if it bleeds, it leads” about the news…unfortunately, that’s often true.
 Contact your favorite news source and let them know you’d rather be inspired than scared if need be!

-But given this reality, a few questions to plan around are:
+Given this reality, a few questions to plan around are:

 - Where is conflict happening?

 Pay attention to levels of conflict and/or collaboration!
-If you’re playing geopolitics, you’ll also lose a points for levels of conflict and gain even more points for levels of collaboration (see “tone” scale here).
+If you’re playing geopolitics, you’ll also lose points for levels of conflict and gain even more points for levels of collaboration (see “tone” scale here).
 News “mentions” are still key though!

 - How are natural disasters affecting populations?